Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Barbarian.md

 #### Ancestral Warband

 One battle per day as a quick action, you can call the spirits of your ancestors to fight alongside you.
 Your ancestors can’t be hurt or affected by the creatures of this world.
-At the end of each of your turns, if you are conscious, roll a d6 (`dice: d6`).
+At the end of each of your turns, if you are conscious, roll a d6.
 If you roll less than or equal to the escalation die, a member of your spirit warband strikes from the spirit realm into the world.

 Make a melee attack against a nearby enemy as if you were making the attack yourself, using any talents, feats, or [magic items](Compendium/13A/Magic-Items/Magic-Items.md) as you see fit.